ArnabhS/kavachai-h4b/kadakai-vscode-extension/README.md

 - **Severity-based Reporting**: Critical, High, Medium, and Low priority issues
 - **Line-level Analysis**: See exactly where vulnerabilities are located
 - **Web3 Security**: Specialized scanning for smart contracts and blockchain code
-- **API Integration**: Connect to your Kadakai web app account for enhanced features
+- **API Integration**: Connect to your kavach web app account for enhanced features

 ## 🚀 Installation

 1. **From VS Code Marketplace:**

    - Open VS Code
    - Go to Extensions (Ctrl+Shift+X)
-   - Search for "Kadakai White Hat Agent"
+   - Search for "kavach White Hat Agent"
    - Click Install
 2. **Manual Installation:**

    - Download the `.vsix` file from releases
    - In VS Code: Extensions → Install from VSIX
    - Select the downloaded file